vivianlinnn/power_outage_analysis/README.md

 ### Interesting Aggregates

+In our data frame, we created a new column which is `customers_affected_ranges`, which is categorize `CUSTOMERS.AFFECTED` into different ranges which are `(0, 1M], (1M, 2M], (2M, 3M], (3M, )`.
+These ranges are based on the actual numbers from `CUSTOMERS.AFFECTED`.
+In this pivot table, we grouped by the different climate regions and performed an aggregate function of count() to determine how many outages occurred within each customer range for each region.

 | **CLIMATE.REGION**           | **(0, 1M]** | **(1M, 2M]** | **(2M, 3M]** | **(3M, )** |
 |--------------------------|---------|----------|----------|--------|
 | **Central**                  | 156     | 1        | 0        | 0      |